University of Tennessee Anthropological Research Facility

 The University of Tennessee Anthropological Research Facility, better known as the Body Farm and sometimes seen as the Forensic Anthropology Facility, was conceived in 1971 and established in 1972 by anthropologist William M. Bass as the first facility for the study of decomposition of human remains.
-It is located a few miles from downtown Knoxville, Tennessee, US, behind the University of Tennessee Medical Center, and is part of the Forensic Anthropology Center, which was established by Dr. Bass in 1987.
+It is located a few miles from downtown Knoxville, Tennessee, United States, behind the University of Tennessee Medical Center, and is part of the Forensic Anthropology Center, which was established by Dr. Bass in 1987.

 It consists of a 2.5 acre wooded plot, surrounded by a razor wire fence.
 Bodies are placed in different settings throughout the facility and left to decompose.
 The bodies are exposed in a number of ways in order to provide insights into decomposition under varying conditions.
-The Facility has expanded from just 20 exposed bodies in 2003 to around 150 in 2007.
+The facility has expanded from just 20 exposed bodies in 2003 to around 150 in 2007.